tantalic/twitter-service/README.md

-# Twitter User Timeline Service
+# Twitter Service

-A simple JSON service providing the latest status updates from a given twitter user.
-The JSON format matches the twitter API format.
+A simple JSON micro-service for fetching tweets.

 ## Configuration